-Known in Gasoline Alley simply as “The Head” (for head man), A.J.
-Watson’s cars of his design were winners of five straight Indy 500s, twice finishing first and second.
+Known in Gasoline Alley simply as “The Head” (for head man), the cars that A.J.
+Watson designed were winners of five straight Indy 500s, twice finishing first and second.
 All of his winning cars were roadsters and although he did win an award for his first rear-engine design, his cars would never win another 500 after A. J. Foyt drove his Watson roadster to victory lane in 1964.

 “He was a pioneer,” Foyt said in a statement.
 “He came out when the Kurtis was king and built the Watson roadster and I was lucky enough to win with it.
 In his day, right here at the Indy 500, there was nobody that was going to beat the three W's: Watson, Wilke and Ward.”

 Watson was a navigator in the Eighth Army Air Force, arriving in England just as Nazi Germany was preparing to surrender.
 He was fascinated by airplanes and when the war was over, he moved from his native Ohio to Los Angeles, where much of the aircraft industry was based and his father had a machine shop.
 He worked for both his dad and on the assembly line at Lockheed Aircraft, and enrolled in college on the G.I.
 Bill.